Skip to main content

 3. Comparison with other tax saving options

-ELSS funds offer tax savings as well as potential appreciation of wealth over the long run.
-Under Section 80C, one can claim a tax deduction of up to Rs 1.5 lakh for investments made in instruments such as ELSS funds, Public Provident Fund (PPF), Equity SIPs etc. Given the benefits, investors should aim to exhaust the Rs 1.5 lakh limit under Section 80C every financial year.
+ELSS funds offer tax savings as well as the potential appreciation of wealth over the long run.
+Under Section 80C, one can claim a tax deduction of up to Rs 1.5 lakh for investments made in instruments such as ELSS funds, Public Provident Fund (PPF), Equity SIPs, etc. Given the benefits, investors should aim to exhaust the Rs 1.5 lakh limit under Section 80C every financial year.

 Tips for effective tax planning with ELSS funds